Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 This guide will mostly focus on pokeemerald, but the basics still hold true for pokefirered.

 ## Poryscript
 Poryscript is a scripting language that can be incorporated into your decomp project.
 It allows you to script in a way that more closely resembles the C syntax.
 I find that it helps me to script more efficiently and concisely.
+It is highly recommended!
 If you'd like to use it, you can find the download, install instructions, and general usage guide here:
 [Poryscript](https://github.com/huderlem/poryscript/blob/master/README.md) (by huderlem)

 [(back to top)](#scripting)